-1. No opaque structures shall be used for the purposes of preventing knowledge by the Spanish Tax Agency of entities that ultimately engage in business activities or who own rights or goods involved.

-2. It collaborates with the Tax Agency in the detection and search for fraudulent tax practices that may occur in markets where the group operates and provide any information requested.

-3. In its meeting of 23 February 2012, the Board of Directors of Ferrovial was briefed on the tax policies applied by the group in the 2011 fiscal year.

-4. In transactions and matters that have been submitted to the approval of the Board of Directors during the 2011 fiscal year, the Board has been briefed on the tax consequences of the same when they have become a material factor.
+- 1. No opaque structures shall be used for the purposes of preventing knowledge by the Spanish Tax Agency of entities that ultimately engage in business activities or who own rights or goods involved. - 2.
+It collaborates with the Tax Agency in the detection and search for fraudulent tax practices that may occur in markets where the group operates and provide any information requested. - 3.
+In its meeting of 19 February 2013, the Board of Directors of Ferrovial was briefed on the tax policies applied by the Group in the 2012 financial year. - 4.
+In transactions and matters that have been submitted to the approval of the Board of Directors during the 2012 financial year, the Board has been briefed on the tax consequences of the same when they have become a material factor.

-SECTION A.2

-Subsequent to the end of the fiscal year (26 January 2012) BANCO SANTANDER, S.A. notified the CNMV and the Company that its stake in the company had declined to 2.644%.